anirbanmu/discord-irc/README.md

     // with one of these characters (commands):
     "commandCharacters": ["!", "."],
-    "ircStatusNotices": true // Enables notifications in Discord when people join/part in the relevant IRC channel }
+    "ircStatusNotices": true // Enables notifications in Discord when people join/part in the relevant IRC channel "ircSelfHighlight": false // Enables highlighting self in IRC if talking in Discord. (on by default) }
 ]
 ```